Krasnodar Krai: Geography

-Krasnodar Krai is located in the southwestern part of the North Caucasus and borders Rostov Oblast in the northeast, Stavropol Krai and Karachay-Cherkessia in the east, and with the Abkhazia region (internationally recognized as part of Georgia) in the south.
+Krasnodar Krai is located in the southwestern part of the North Caucasus and borders Rostov Oblast in the northeast, Stavropol Krai and Karachay-Cherkessia in the east, and the Abkhazia region (internationally recognized as part of Georgia) in the south.
 The Republic of Adygea is completely encircled by the krai territory.
 The krai's Taman Peninsula is situated between the Sea of Azov in the north and the Black Sea in the south.
 In the west, the Kerch Strait separates the krai from the contested Crimean Peninsula, internationally recognised as part of Ukraine but under de facto Russian control.
 At its widest extent, the krai stretches for 327 km from north to south and for 360 km from east to west.

 The krai is split into two distinct parts by the Kuban River, which gave its name to this entire geographic region.
 The southern, seaward part is the western extremity of the Caucasus range, lying within the Crimean Submediterranean forest complex ecoregion; the climate is Mediterranean or, in the southeast, subtropical.
 Historically it is known as Circassia.
 The northern part is a steppe zone which shares continental climate patterns.
 It is also known as Kuban region.

-The height of the mountains exceeds 3000 m, with Mount Tsakhvoa being the highest at 3346 m, with Mount Fisht, at 2867 m, being the Great Caucasus' westernmost peak with a glacier.

 The Black Sea coast stretches from the Kerch Strait to Adler and is shielded by the Caucasus Mountains from the cold northern winds.
+Mountains exceed 3000 m in height, with Mount Tsakhvoa being the highest at 3346 m, with Mount Fisht, at 2867 m, being the Great Caucasus' westernmost peak with a glacier.
 Numerous small mountain rivers flow in the coastal areas, often creating picturesque waterfalls.
 Lake Abrau, located in the wine-making region of Abrau-Dyurso, is the largest lake in the northeastern Caucasus region.